kennytangg/chess-outcome-prediction/README.md

 **Rating gap only: 57.85%** (using logistic regression)

 ## Results
+- Constraints (no player history, no search, elite games)

 Model Performance by Game Depth

 > Only tested with one random_state = 42